AnyoBell/false-chargeback-prevention/README.md

 ---

-## Architecture Decisions

-### Why Rule-Based Instead of ML?

 **For this demo:**
  **Transparent** - Merchants can see exactly why a transaction is flagged
  **Fast** - No API latency or rate limits
  **Reliable** - No dependency on external services
- **Cost-effective** - Zero API costs
  **Configurable** - Easy to tune for specific merchant needs

 **Production Evolution:**
 This rule-based foundation can be enhanced with:
-- Machine learning models trained on merchant-specific data
 - Integration with Square's historical chargeback data
 - Real-time device fingerprinting
 - Email/phone verification APIs
-- AI-powered pattern recognition (GPT-4 for edge cases)
+- AI-powered pattern recognition

 ---